-- Attention.
-Each output character (in the output sequence) relates to some portion of the original input audio.
+- An encoder that can derive high level feature vectors from the input sequence of speech vectors.
+This homework derives a sequence of features from the input just like the encoder from HW3P2. - A decoder to produce the actual output sequence.
+The decoder for this homework is a language model that is like the one we saw in HW4P1, except that this one is a conditional language model that depends on the features extracted from the encoder(conditioned on the input). - Attention.
 To generate each output, the decoder receives, as input, a "context", comprising a weighted sum of the sequence of representation vectors computed by the encoder.
-The weights with which the vectors are combined must be such that the context pays most "attention" to the most relevant part of the input. - You will explore ways of computing these attention weights such that they automatically learn to pay attention to the most relevant parts of the input for each output. - Training.
+Attention is the manner in which the decoder derives information from the input for conditioning the language model.
+You will explore ways of computing the attention weights such that they automatically learn to pay "attention" to the most relevant parts of the input for each output. - Training.
 And last, but not the least you will learn how to train a complicated model that has all of the above components to do your bidding.
 One of the consequences of the probabilistic nature of decoding is asynchrony between the actual and target outputs of the decoder.
 You will also explore ways of dealing with this through a mechanism called "teacher forcing", and the effect of various optimization strategies and schedules on your models.